Jose Altuve Player Props: Astros vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.84 team ERA ranks fifth among all league pitching staffs.
+- The Guardians have a 3.87 team ERA that ranks sixth across all league pitching staffs.

-- Guardians pitchers combine to allow 108 home runs (one per game), the second-fewest in baseball.
+- The Guardians give up the second-fewest home runs in baseball (109 total, one per game).

-- Syndergaard (1-4) takes the mound for the Guardians in his 13th start of the season.
-He has a 7.16 ERA in 55 1/3 innings pitched, with 38 strikeouts.
+- Williams makes the start for the Guardians, his eighth of the season.
+He is 1-2 with a 3.35 ERA and 31 strikeouts in 37 2/3 innings pitched.

-- His most recent time out came for the Los Angeles Dodgers on Wednesday, June 7 when the righty tossed three innings against the Cincinnati Reds, surrendering six earned runs while allowing seven hits.
+- In his last time out on Wednesday, the righty tossed four scoreless innings against the Kansas City Royals while surrendering three hits.

-- The 30-year-old has put up an ERA of 7.16, with 6.2 strikeouts per nine innings, in 12 games this season.
-Opponents are batting .313 against him.
+- The 24-year-old has put up an ERA of 3.35, with 7.4 strikeouts per nine innings, in seven games this season.
+Opponents have a .234 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.